-Adults living with young children or adolescents are not the only ones to eat family meals.
-A new research suggests that couples who live with other adult family members are also likely to consume family meals most days of the week.
+Grown-ups living with youthful kids are not the ones to eat family dinners.
+New research recommends that who live with other grown-up relatives are likely to consume family meals.

-The results for both groups were startlingly similar, with the distribution of family meal frequency for adults not living with children closely mirroring that of adults who were living with minor children.
-Roughly half of all Ohio adults ate a meal together with their family at home six or seven days per week, and few in either group reported zero family meals (5 to 7 percent).
+The outcomes for the two groups were comparative, with the appropriation of family supper for grown-ups not living with youngsters and grown-ups who were living with minor kids.
+Generally, 50% of grown-ups eat a feast together with their family at home six or seven days out of every week, and a few in either group revealed zero family dinners.

-Despite the extensive previous research on family meals for children and adolescents, key questions remain: What exactly constitutes a family meal?
-And is there a dose effect, meaning that more family meals per week can translate into a specifically defined health benefit?
+Despite the extensive previous research on family dinner, key questions remain: What exactly constitutes a family meal?
+And is there a dose effect, means more family meals per week can translate into a specifically defined health benefit?